 Alongside their convenience, fasted workouts are generally performed to guide the body toward a specific goal.
 “Workouts on an empty stomach are done with the intent to enhance future adaptations and future performances, and not just for immediate results.
 This means the actual fasted workout is not going to feel great as your body is deprived of an immediate energy source,” explains Smith.
 “Shorter bursts of exercise are more efficient in this case, as given a drop in insulin levels, our bodies naturally tap into fat as its main source of fuel.”

 This means quick, high-energy bursts of cardio are popular, such as short spurts of high-intensity interval training to reap optimum fat-burning potential.
-In fact, a study by Northumbria University found that it’s possible to burn up to 20% more body fat by exercising in the morning on an empty stomach, without it affecting our hunger later in the day.
+In fact, a study by Northumbria University found that it’s possible to burn more body fat by exercising in the morning on an empty stomach, without it affecting our hunger later in the day.

 However, in contrast, a study conducted by The Results Journal of the International Society of Sports Nutrition on fasted versus fed aerobic exercise on 20 healthy females eating a similar calorie intake found no difference in results from the baseline measure.

-Furthermore, some science also suggests that fasted workouts are not best advised for those trying to build muscle mass, given glycogen is a preferred source of fuel than fat for this type of workout, resulting in a potential drop in permanence and shorter workouts with reduced impact.
+Furthermore, some science also suggests that fasted workouts are not best advised for those trying to build muscle mass, given glycogen is a preferred source of fuel than fat for this type of workout, resulting in a potential drop in permanence and shorter workouts.
 Smith also suggests we: “Skip fasted workouts for key sessions when you are looking to see high power or speed, and should also be skipped when stress levels are high, as this can disrupt hormone balance even further.”

 So, whilst some research has found a positive impact on fat burning during fasted workouts, ultimately, the choice to work out fasted comes down to personal preference rather than hard-backed science.